jrief/django-formset/docs/source/date-time-range.rst

 the rendering context with additional data.
 This for instance is useful to highlight certain dates.

 Here for instance we emulate a reservation calendar, where only every fifth day is available for booking.
-We do this by adding a CSS class to the calendar cells of the available days and set the attribute ``disabled`` otherwise.
+We do this by adding a special CSS class to the calendar cells of the available days and set the attribute ``disabled`` otherwise.

 .. django-view:: reservation_form
 	:caption: form.py